marekhudyma/marekhudyma.github.io/_posts/2021-08-01-semi-auto-generated-page.md

 }
 ```
 The values for placeholders are passed here: `ct.setVariable("configurations", configurations);`.
 The generated HTML file I save on a disk to a temporary directory.
-These files are later pushed by GitHub Actions plugin to separate repository.
+These files are later pushed by GitHub Actions plugin to a separate repository.

 # Github Action configuration